torquebox/torquebox.org/news/2012-09-24-torquebox-2-1-2-released.md

 there shouldn't be any special steps needed for the upgrade.
 None of the underlying AS7 xml configuration files or torquebox.yml / torquebox.rb files need any changes.

+## Roadmap update

+This is the last anticipated release in our 2.1.x line.
+The next release is 2.2.0, currently scheduled for October 29th.
+The feature list of 2.2.0 is probably a bit too aggressive so don't be surprised if some things get bumped to 2.3.0.
+Head on over to the [roadmap][] page and make sure you vote for any features you'd really like in 2.2.0 so we can prioritize accordingly.

 ## Don't be a stranger!